Alex Murdaugh’s close friend, Corey Fleming, gets SC law license suspended over misconduct allegations

 New court documents filed Tuesday in Hampton County Common Pleas Court provide more insight into how Alex Murdaugh allegedly embezzled millions from Satterfield’s sons using a P.O.
 Box.

-Fleming convinced one of the housekeeper’s sons, Tony Satterfield, to sign representation of his mother’s estate to over Chad Westendorf, vice president of Palmetto State Bank, citing potential "business issues" that might arise.
+Fleming convinced one of the housekeeper’s sons, Tony Satterfield, to sign representation of his mother’s estate over to Chad Westendorf, vice president of Palmetto State Bank, citing potential "business issues" that might arise.
 During a Dec.
 19, 2018, court hearing with Westendorf, Judge Carmen Mullen approved a partial settlement of $505,000.
 Fleming then began dispersing that money weeks later on Jan.
 7, 2019, sending a check in the amount of $403,500 to a payee named Forge, according to Tuesday’s filing.

 ALEX MURDAUGH'S ‘LAWYER FRIEND’ AGREES TO SETTLEMENT AFTER ALLEGED MILLIONS EMBEZZLED FROM HOUSEKEEPER'S SONS